metabase/metabase/docs/developers-guide/driver-changelog.md

   `:metabase.driver.sql.query-processor/nfc-path` to include the nfc-path in the field identifier.
 So that record-like fields can be referenced with `<table>.<record>.<record-field>`.
 See `bigquery-cloud-sdk` for an example.
 Defaults to  `nil` to indicate that the path should not be part of the identifier.

+- `:test/dynamic-dataset-loading` feature has been added.
+It enables drivers to bail out of tests that require creation of new, not pre-loaded, dataset during test run time.

 ## Metabase 0.50.17

 - Added method `metabase.driver/incorporate-auth-provider-details` for driver specific behavior required to